ICJIA/icjia-accessibility-portal/content/faqs.md

 **The bottom line:** DocuSign is subject to WCAG compliance requirements.
 Your agency is responsible for ensuring that documents sent through DocuSign are accessible and that the signing process is usable by people with disabilities.
 Start with accessible source documents, verify DocuSign's current accessibility status, test your workflows, and have alternative methods available if needed.

-### Is Docebo LMS accessibility compliant?
-What do I need to do when designing a Docebo course to meet WCAG 2.1 guidelines?
+### Is a Learning Management System (LMS) like Docebo WCAG 2.1 compliant?

-**Docebo LMS platform accessibility:**
+**LMS platform accessibility:**

-Docebo has made efforts to improve accessibility, but **the platform itself may not be fully WCAG 2.1 AA compliant out of the box**.
-The platform's accessibility depends on:
+Learning Management Systems (LMS) like Docebo, Moodle, Canvas, Blackboard, and others have made efforts to improve accessibility, but **the platforms themselves may not be fully WCAG 2.1 AA compliant out of the box**.
+Platform accessibility depends on:

-- **Platform version and configuration** — Newer versions have better accessibility features
+- **Platform version and configuration** — Newer versions typically have better accessibility features
 - **Custom branding and themes** — Custom styling can introduce accessibility barriers
-- **Third-party integrations** — Plugins and integrations may not be accessible
+- **Third-party integrations** — Plugins, add-ons, and integrations may not be accessible
+- **Platform-specific features** — Some LMS features may have accessibility limitations

-**Important:** Even if the platform has accessibility features, **course content you create must still be designed accessibly**.
+**Important:** Even if an LMS platform has accessibility features, **course content you create must still be designed accessibly**.
 The platform can't make inaccessible content accessible.

-**What to do when designing accessible Docebo courses:**
+**What to do when designing accessible LMS courses (using Docebo as an example):**

 1. **Use accessible document formats for course materials:**
    - Upload accessible Word documents, PDFs, and PowerPoint presentations (see [How do I make a Word document accessible?](#how-do-i-make-a-word-document-accessible), [How do I make a PDF accessible?](#how-do-i-make-a-pdf-accessible), and [How do I make PowerPoint presentations accessible?](#how-do-i-make-powerpoint-presentations-accessible) in the Content Accessibility section)
    - Ensure all uploaded documents meet WCAG 2.1 AA standards before uploading

 2. **Video content:**
-   - **Add captions** — Docebo supports captions; upload accurate caption files (SRT or VTT format)
+   - **Add captions** — Most LMS platforms (including Docebo) support captions; upload accurate caption files (SRT or VTT format)
-   - **Review auto-generated captions** — If using Docebo's auto-captioning, review and correct errors
+   - **Review auto-generated captions** — If using auto-captioning features, review and correct errors
    - **Provide transcripts** — Include downloadable transcripts for all video content
    - **Audio description** — For videos with essential visual information not conveyed in audio, provide audio descriptions

 3. **Images and graphics:**
-   - **Add alt text** — Use Docebo's alt text fields for all images, charts, and graphics
+   - **Add alt text** — Use the LMS platform's alt text fields for all images, charts, and graphics
    - **Describe complex images** — For charts, graphs, or infographics, provide detailed descriptions or data tables
    - **Avoid text in images** — Don't put important text only in images; include it as actual text